copyrightly/copyrightly.github.io/problem_629_inversion_I.md

 In fact, the distribution of inversion counts can be described using a generating function.
 ![Alt text](assets/images/problem_629_generating_function.png)

-For a detailed proof, refer to this blog post titled "[Inductive proof of the inversion statistics distribution on permutation set](https://www.tvhoang.com/articles/2021/03/inversion-stat-distribution-proof)".
+For a detailed proof, refer to this blog post "[Inductive proof of the inversion statistics distribution on permutation set](https://www.tvhoang.com/articles/2021/03/inversion-stat-distribution-proof)".
 (The genrating function above is also extracted from the post)

 [back](/math-and-algo)